All digital products and tools developed in the scope of Re-Imagine Europe.

 From 23 to 25 February, Sonic Acts took up residence in Amsterdam-Noord for the second edition of Sonic Acts Academy – a new platform geared towards unpacking the processes of artistic knowledge.

-Interview – Mario de Vega + Victor Mazón Gardoqui
+Interview with Mario de Vega & Victor Mazón Gardoqui

 Mario de Vega and Victor Mazón Gardoqui talk about their works, cooperation and involvement at the Sonic Acts Academy.

 Negotiating with Reality: Artistic and Curatorial Research